mikelassi/Project/README.md

 On the other hand, we also took a look at how the different products were sold around countries.
 It turns out that around 85% of the products were sold in France and in the USA, so we decided to shrink our analysis on just these two countries.
 Even more, we inspected the nutritional scores associated to those products and we realized that it was almost absent for the products sold in the USA, so just France was kept in the further analysis.

 We also cleaned the brands features using a list of [food brands present in France](https://www.frenchclick.co.uk/t-Brands.aspx) and we looked at the distribution of the nutrition grades among the whole dataset.
 Furthermore, we counted the nutrition grade occurences for each brand and we came up that most part of them use to sell 'junk ' food.

+## Milestone 3

+The final analysis pipeline is the following:

+1. _Food Categorization_:
+2. _Food category VS Health_: we investigate the food categories w.r.t the nutritionnal scores of the products which belong to.
+3. _Brand VS Health_: we examine each french brands and see which one sell healthy / unhealthy products.
+4. _Palm oil_: we investigate which brands in france sell the more products containing palm oil.
+5. _Product Advisor_:

+The distribution of the work between the team mates is the following:
+ - Everybody did the preliminary analyis, the problem formulation, the cleaning of the dataset,  the datastory in html.
+ - Elisabetta: 1. + 5.
+ - Tom: 2. + 3. + 4.
+ - Micheal: 1. + 5.